I dabble in a few photography techniques and cyanotype is one of the most unique and easy ways to make your photographs have a fun look.

 Exposure and Wash

 Cyanotype is a very alluring style.
 I enjoyed doing this project but not all the results.
-I will share my excuses of why I think my results varied.
-My first two pictures, I was ecstatic.
-I was very pleased with my first two pictures, Daughter in the Sun and Mother and Son.
-They may be a little over developed but I was pleased with the details.
+I will share the reasons I think my results varied.
+I was ecstatic about the results of my first two pictures: Daughter in the Sun and Mother and Son.
+They may be a little overdeveloped but I was pleased with the details.
 The other two images, Riverboat and Showerhead, had the opposite effects.
 I feel they were underdeveloped and lost a good amount of details.

 When they dried, I was even happier.
 I thought to myself that this was going to be an easy project.
-There were parts of both pictures that were under exposed but overall I thought they came out pretty good.
-The background of Mother and Son is too white and the window panels and the trees are hard to distinguished but I feel the subject came out rather decent.
+There were parts of both pictures that were underexposed but overall I thought they came out pretty good.
+The background of Mother and Son is too white and the window panels and the trees are hard to distinguish but I feel the subject came out rather decent.

 Mother and Son appeared to be a 3-D charcoal sketch.
-Daughter in the Sun has a little over exposure at the foreground railing.
-I feel the over exposed results couldn’t be help and is just a minuscule issue.
+Daughter in the Sun has a little over-exposure at the foreground railing.
+I feel the over-exposed results couldn’t be helped and is just a minuscule issue.
 The cross thatching came as a great contrast and composition to my daughter.

 When the weekend came around, I redid the process of the chemicals thinking it wasn’t going to rain, just clouds again like the last time I worked on the project, I was dumbfounded that it was cloudy, windy, and rainy all weekend.
 I had to postpone the project and took time off from work and school so I could complete the other two cyanotype pictures during good weather.